 Please note, however, that Chase Ultimate Rewards points transferred to Southwest Rapid Rewards DO NOT qualify for the 125,000 points needed to earn the Southwest Companion Pass, but they CAN be used for free flights!

-I am in my third year of holding this card, and it’s the card I use for most day-to-day expenses.
+I am in my fourth year of holding this card, and it’s the card I use for most day-to-day expenses.

 Plus, you can quickly earn points with expenditures on airfare, hotels, car rentals, dining (including take-out and delivery) and cruises.

 Now, more about the benefits that I believe are so great for travelers!